 - A: I don't have

-him for information.
+a template for the hoops.
 The hoop sections are not too hard to duplicate.

 If you look at this